All Episodes

 We're great to have you with us, folks.

-Uh telephone number 800-282-2882, the email address, Lrushbo at EIBNet.com.
+Telephone number 800-282-2882, the email address El Rushbo at EIBnet.com.

 It's open line Friday on Wednesday.

-Basically call and talk about whatever you want, not just the things that I am throwing out there for discussion.
+Basically, call and talk about whatever you want, not just the things that I am throwing out there for discussion.

 First off, Wall Street bonuses.

-Because Obama's out there saying that corporate CEOs need to park their corporate jets and they need to stop taking bonuses because there are too many people hurting out there.
+I went back and did some research here during the break because Obama's out there saying that corporate CEOs need to park their corporate jets and they need to stop taking bonuses because there are too many people hurting out there.

-It's just not good when these people who have tens of millions of dollars already and quote unquote have more than enough, as defined by Obama.
+It's just not good when these people have tens of millions of dollars already and quote unquote have more than enough, as defined by Obama.

-Uh it doesn't, they don't need to take the bonuses.
+They don't need to take the bonuses.

 They need to find out what real people live like.

-Back in 2006, in December, there was an AP story about Wall Street bonuses because they were huge at the end of that year, and the headline of the story was Wall Street bonuses flood New York City's economy.
+Back in 2006, in December, there was an AP story about Wall Street bonuses because they were huge at the end of that year.

 And let me just give you some detail here.

-He paid for a double-page advertisement in the New York Times, boasting a rare bottle of 1995 Dom Perignon, the price tag 14,950.
+He paid for a double-page advertisement in the New York Times boasting a rare bottle of 1995 Dom Perignon, the price tag $14,950.

 We thought we'd put that temptation out there, said Aaron, who's the chairman of Sherry Lehman Wine Store on Madison Avenue.